 - Place tissue in homogenizing vessel containing 3 to 10 volumes of homogenizing medium.

 - Lower the bottom one inch of the probe into tissue suspension, turn on the Tissue-Tearor, and operate for 5 seconds to 2 minutes using an up-and-down dabbing motion.
 Do not immerse the probe more than one-half way into the homogenization solution.
-Use lower speeds for subcellular particle preparation and the maximum motor speed for biochemical or macromolecule extractions.
-If desired, the homogenizing vessel can be placed in an ice bath during homogenization.
+Use lower speeds for subcellular particle preparation and its maximum motor speed for biochemical or macromolecule extractions.
+While the Tissue-Tearor does not heat up samples during homogenization, if desired the homogenizing vessel can be placed in an ice bath during homogenization.
 The Tissue-Tearor can be stand-mounted using a tri-clamp and ring-stand.
-This is convenient when processing numerous samples.
+This is a convenient configuration when processing numerous samples.

 - To avoid splashing, turn off the Tissue-Tearor before withdrawing from the homogenizing vessel.

 - Place the TT in the provided plastic stand when not being used so that liquids can drain out.
 Do not place it on its side.

 Cleaning of the Tissue-Tearor is important.
 Many biological materials and extraction media are surprisingly corrosive, even if the probe is stainless steel.
-If the biomaterial gets into the upper part of the probe and into the motor, the lower motor bearing will be destroyed.
+If the biomaterial gets into the upper part of the probe and into the motor bearings, the motor bearing will be destroyed.
 Between repetitive samples, the unit can be superficially cleaned by briefly operating the TT in a vessel containing water or detergent.
-At the end of the day, unscrew the stainless steel stator (the outer part).
-This exposes the rotor for thorough cleaning.
+At the end of the day, unscrew the stainless steel stator (the outer part) and pull straight off the inner rotor, which is still attached to the motor.
 [CAUTION, never turn on the Tissue-Tearor with the stator removed - it will bend the rotor].
-Wash in detergent, dry the parts and reassemble the stator.
-If necessary, both the entire probe (both stator and rotor) can be removed from the motor unit and autoclaved.
+Wash rotor and stator in detergent, rinse and dry the parts and reassemble the probe on the motor.
+If necessary, both the entire probe (both stator and rotor) can be repeatedly removed from the motor unit and autoclaved.